- Valérian, space-time agent – start there.

 An adult gumun likely has something like DEX 05 STR 09 BODY 08, Running: 06, Swimming: 04 and perhaps APs of Damage Absorption (Structural Damage only) and Damage Capacity.
 So an angry gumun is bad news.

-Some scenes even involved STR 10 for the gumun working with Laureline – even a bull elephant couldn’t have done that much damage.
+Some scenes implied STR 10 for the gumun working with Laureline.
+Even a bull elephant couldn’t have done that much damage.

 It is also stated that a gumun “sensed” Valerian and especially Laureline over an interplanetary distance.
 Apparently, it further determined that they would reliably helpful for its owners/family.
 As a crude estimate, 40 APs of Life Sense with some sort of Discerning Bonus should work.